 U in the Driver Seat (UDS) was created by the Texas A&M Transportation Institute (TTI) in 2012 in an effort reduce the number of impaired driving injuries and deaths of college aged … More...

-TTI’s Youth Transportation Safety (YTS) Program seeks to save lives and reduce injuries among America’s youth by developing and delivering the nation’s most comprehensive suite of transportation safety programs and projects.
+TTI’s Youth Transportation Safety (YTS) Program seeks to save lives and and prevent injury among youth through education, empowerment, and peer-led outreach.
+Our vision is to ensure that America’s youth live long and healthy lives through safe practices on our transportation system.
 Founded on the Institute’s award-winning Teens in the Driver Seat® (TDS) program, current YTS initiatives include the following grassroots, peer-to-peer outreach programs:

 - Teens in the Driver Seat: aimed at helping high school drivers form lifelong, safe driving habits while still gaining experience with the basics of being behind the wheel.